DISCOVERY BAY CSD IS A GROUNDWATER SUSTAINABLE AGENCY

 On April 5, 2017, the Discovery Bay Community Services District became a GSA and on May 9, 2017 entered into a Memorandum of Understanding (“MOU”) with seven other east Contra Costa GSAs to work together in the development of a GSP.
 See the MOU here: https://www.eccc-irwm.org/Files/SGMA_ECCGSA_FinalMOU-signed.pdf

 On September 11, 2018, application was made to the California Department of Water Resources (“DWR”) to split the Tracy Subbasin along the Contra Costa – San Joaquin County Line (Basin Boundary Modification request).
 On February 11, 2019, DWR approved the modification request.
 Discovery Bay groundwater is located in the newly designated “East Contra Costa Subbasin.”
-The Tracy Subbasin had been designated as a “medium-priority” basin.
-East Contra Costa Subbasin is currently under review by DWR for a separate basin prioritization determination.
+The East Contra Costa Subbasin is designated a “medium-priority” basin.

 The East Contra Costa Subbasin GSAs will provide periodic updates on the development of a GSP.
-A website is under development and a link will be provided to you once completed.
+A website (https://www.eccc-irwm.org/about-sgma) contains the latest news, past GSA meeting minutes, SGMA documents and reports, and a link to add your name to the interested parties list..